Maternal & Child Health

 SPH MC 800: Preventing Mental Health Disorders Among Women, Children, and Adolescents: A Life Course Perspective

 The course will use a prevention framework to examine mental health interventions targeted to women, children, and youth.
-We will explore how events that occur during critical developmental periods -- early childhood, adolescence, and pregnancy - can alter the life course of the individual and the family.
+We will explore how events that occur during critical developmental periods - early childhood, adolescence, and pregnancy - can alter the life course of the individual and the family.
 Readings will focus on preventive interventions that target specific disorders, as well as those focused on addressing risk and protective factors common to many mental health problems.
 We will pay particular attention to how preventive interventions can be implemented and disseminated at a community level and integrated into primary care health care settings and major public health programs.
-The course will involve substantial group work; it is approved for MCH and SB concentration credit.
+The course will involve substantial group work; the majority will be done during formal class sessions.
+The class is approved for MCH and SB concentration credit.

 SPH MC 802: Implementing Community Health Initiatives: A Field-based Course in Leadership and Consultation

-SPH MC 815: Sexual and Reproductive Health Advocacy: From Rights to Justice
+SPH MC 815: Sexual and Reproductive Health Advocacy: Practice in Global and Local Context

 SPH MC 840: Women and Health Policy: Gender, Evidence, and Politics